Fermion quantum criticality far from equilibrium: Microscopic model: Dissipative topological insulator and basic picture for the phase transition

 \textit{Microscopic model ---} In this work, our primary interest lies in the critical behavior of the system, and we therefore mostly treat the system as a continuum model, focusing on long wavelengths in the following~\footnote{Moving from the lattice to the continuum changes the topology of the base manifold.
 However, all symmetry classes can be captured in continuum Dirac models~\cite{Ryu_2010}, see~\cite{Huang2022} for a discussion of Dirac stationary states.
 In particular, the microscopic model considered here has a continuum limit preserving the topological properties, as the winding density is concentrated around zero momentum.}.
 Nonetheless, to illustrate the connection across scales—from the microscopic lattice structure to macroscopic emergent behavior—we present a lattice model that realizes the aforementioned general properties for a dissipative class AIII insulator in $d=3$.
 It is defined by

 where $a$ denotes the lattice spacing and the hopping amplitude is adjusted using the single parameter $\theta\in\mathbb{R}$.
 The real space form of $W(\vecq)$ reads

-Here, $\sigma_i$ are Pauli matrices acting in the space of upper ($U$) and lower bands ($L$), which in three dimensions each contain two sub-bands.
+Here, $\sigma_i$ are Pauli matrices acting in the space of upper ($U$) and lower bands ($L$), each of which contains two sub-bands in three dimensions.
 These are acted on by the Pauli matrices $\check\tau_i$.
 The $\mathbf{e}_i$ indicate unit vectors in the three spatial directions.
 Further, one finds that the model stabilizes a dark state with chiral winding number given by $n=\text{sign}(\sin(\theta))+1$ (see Eq.~\eqref{eq:winding}).
 For $\sin(\theta)=0$ the dissipative gap (see Eq.~\eqref{eq:diss_gap}) closes at $\vecq=0$.
 Expanding in small momenta, one recovers the continuum model we discuss in the remainder of this paper.